nss-nightclass-projects/Night-Class-Resources/before-class.md

 ## Prework
 1. [Prework](https://nashville-software-school.github.io/webdev-foundations-course/) - This should be your final push to get all the prework done.
 Ask questions in slack, answer questions in slack, and generally try to help each other out!

-1. Once you are completed with your prework and your request has been approved to join [CodeTracker](https://codetracker.netlify.app), move the relevant prework cards over and submit the link to your profiles on the cards.

 ## First Day Stuff!!!
 We'll share the zoom call information through slack.
 The call will be scheduled to start at 5:30 on the first night of class, 30 minutes before class time, which should give everybody enough time to make sure they are able to join.
 If you have any issues, make some noise!
 We can't help if we don't know.